grezisek/grezisek-libraries/getfile/README.md

 ### Cookies and privacy

 Library is not using cookies.
 Cookies are shared between browser and server - localStorage exists only inside browser.
-It still can he read by server, script or **malicious code**, so always think twice about safety.
+It still can be read by server, script or **malicious code**, so always think twice about safety.